In this wind guide for kitesurfing there is all you need to know for kite surfing, we will cover the following topics:

 In witch the Beafort is most commenly used in weather reports.
 Knots is most used in sailing, kitesurfing and windforcasts.
 Therefor it is good for every kitesurfer to know the wind scaling in Knots.
 To know the differents between the units of measurment here is a windtabel comparing al the measurments.

-The best windspeed for kitesurfing is between 12 and 30 knots.
+The best wind speed for kitesurfing is between 12 and 30 knots.
 Where the windspeed from 12 till 17 knots is consider light winds.
 Therefor are bigger kites being used and you can’t go that fast or high in the air.
-Wind between 17 and 24 knots are being consider perfect kitesurfing weather.
+Wind between 18 and 24 knots are being consider perfect kitesurfing weather.
 Here you can use a broad variety of kites and tricks.
 The last part are the stronger wind, 25 knots and more.
 This is not best suited for beginners. in stronger winds the smaller kites are being used and is best for jumping high.
 But this is also depending on materials and other variables.
-Check out The rights kite size to read all about that.
+Check out The rights kite size to read all about the size of the kite.
+The best wind speed for kitesurfing depends on the height and material but is between 18 and 24 knots.

 All about the wind directions